X-Y-Z: The Modular Robot

 "If everything fits in a rectilinear envelope, a Cartesian is good," adds Clark.
 "If you need to pick up parts at the three o’clock position and bring them over to the 12 o’clock position, a SCARA is better."

 Cartesian robots can be equipped with a variety of end effectors, including screwdrivers, routers, dispensing valves, soldering heads and grippers.

-When specifying a Cartesian, engineers should provide the weight of the payload—the end effector and any parts or materials it will carry—as well as how far and how fast the payload will travel, says Kevin D. Gingerich, marketing services manager at Bosch Rexroth Corp.
-(Buchanan, MI).
+When specifying a Cartesian, engineers should provide the weight of the payload—the end effector and any parts or materials it will carry—as well as how far and how fast the payload will travel, says Kevin D. Gingerich, manager for communications and e-business at Bosch Rexroth Corp.
 This will determine the length and width of the frame and the size of the motors.
 And, as with any motion control system, accuracy and repeatability requirements are critical.

 Engineers should also specify how and where the robot will be used.
 If the actuators will be located where maintenance will be difficult, they can be furnished with permanently lubricated bearings.
 If the robot will be turned off and on frequently, the actuators can be equipped with absolute encoders so the robot won’t have to return to a home position before resuming operation.